RustPython/RustPython/README.md

 Contributions are more than welcome, and in many cases we are happy to guide contributors through PRs or on gitter.

-With that in mind, please note this project is maintained by voulenteers, some of the best ways to get started are below:
+With that in mind, please note this project is maintained by volunteers, some of the best ways to get started are below:

 Most tasks are listed in the [issue tracker](https://github.com/RustPython/RustPython/issues).
 Check issues labeled with `good first issue` if you wish to start coding.